PETER-UWP/PETER/README.md

 * Murray Fordyce
 * Travis Kraemer
 * Lizzy Harasymiw
-* Cody Kundinger			kundingerc@uwplatt.edu
+* Cody Kundinger
 * Marshall Scholz (Teslafly)

---- would all members please add their name and email to the list so that they are listed in the repository ---
+--- would all members please add their name to the list so that they are listed in the repository ---